Chelsea vs Nottingham Forest. Premier League.

 Chelsea probed for a winner as Palmer was denied quite brilliantly by a Matz Sels double save before both benches almost came to blows following a tangle between Marc Cucurella and Neco Williams which saw Enzo Maresca tumble on the touchline.

-The result means Chelsea remain in fourth on 14 points with Forest four points behind and stationed in ninth heading into the international break.
+The result means Chelsea remain in fourth on 14 points with Forest four points behind and stationed in 10th heading into the international break.
+For the second time this season the hosts were shown six yellow cards meaning they will likely face a fine.

 Brighton played with a very high line last week and Chelsea took full advantage - but Nottingham Forest sat much deeper and those gaps rarely appeared during a cagey first half.